-- Establish data governance policies and procedures as they relate to data systems. - Identify data and reporting standards to meet the strategic planning priorities established by the Data Trustees. - Assign security level access to data systems, regulatory compliance and privacy protective standards - Establish reporting metrics for consistency in information reporting. - Manage metadata documentation of data systems including a glossary of reporting terms and assurance of data quality. - Perform annual evaluation of data system components and functional user access. - Share among committee members new and emerging business processes that impact data systems.
+- Establish data governance policies and procedures as they relate to data systems. - Identify data and reporting standards to meet the strategic planning priorities established by the Data Trustees. - Assign security level access to data systems. - Establish reporting metrics for consistency in information reporting. - Manage metadata documentation of data systems including a glossary of reporting terms and assurance of data quality. - Perform annual evaluation of data system components and functional user access. - Share among committee members new and emerging business processes that impact data systems.